-Miller now believes he can make amends despite refusing to blame his own blatant actions for the failure.
+Miller now believes he can make amends despite refusing to blame his blatant actions for the failure.

 Since the fallout shocked boxing fans, Miller kept a low profile before signing a deal with Bob Arum to reignite his career.

-It could be August or September before Miller fights again, whilst a bit longer for Fury.
+It could be August or September before Miller fights again, while a bit longer for Fury.
 This is due to logistical problems the ‘The Gypsy King’ has to deal with after a UK lockdown.

 Furthermore, an announcement is expected by the summer.